Billy Bragg explores the politics behind the work of folklorist Alan Lomax.

 A profile of the Indian business tycoon Dhirubhai Ambani.

-Sara Cox nominates hip hop artist and rapper Lisa 'Left Eye' Lopes.
+Sara Cox nominates the American hip hop artist and rapper Lisa 'Left Eye' Lopes.

 Actor Victor Spinetti nominates theatre director Joan Littlewood for great lives status.